tlcaputi/hugo_site/content/authors/admin/_index.md

 # - icon: github
 #   icon_pack: fab
 #   link: https://github.com/gcushen
-Link to a PDF of your resume/CV from the About widget.
+# Link to a PDF of your resume/CV from the About widget.
-To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-- icon: cv
+- icon: "cv"
-  icon_pack: ai
+  icon_pack: "ai"
-  link: files/TheodoreCaputiShortCV.pdf
+  link: "files/TheodoreCaputiShortCV.pdf"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""